 In the case of complaints or allegations involving another federal agency’s jurisdiction, the inspector should withhold the information from the licensee and elevate the concerns to the attention of NRC regional management while the inspector is still onsite.
 [See Section 08.02]

 NRC has entered into several Memoranda of Understanding (MOUs), with other Federal agencies, which outline agreements regarding items such as exchange of trade-secret information and evidence in criminal proceedings.
-These MOUs are published in the NRC Rules and Regulations (Volume IV) and copies may be obtained from the regional office or .
+These MOUs are published in the NRC Rules and Regulations (Volume IV) and copies may be obtained from the regional office or MSTR.
 The following MOUs contain information that is relevant to inspection activities:

 a.
 U.S. Department of Transportation (DOT).
 The NRC/DOT MOU, “Transportation of Radioactive Materials” – published in the Federal Register July 2, 1979, delineates DOT’s and NRC’s respective responsibilities for regulating safety in transportation of radioactive materials.